ignaciomsarmiento/ignaciomsarmiento.github.io/index.md

 My primary interests are in Public, Urban, and Real Estate Economics.
 I'm also interested in Applied Econometrics, Big Data, and Machine Learning.

-I will be on the job market in 2019-2020 and available for interviews at the EEA 2019 European Job Market in Rotterdam and at the 2020 ASSA Meetings in San Diego.

 You can find my [CV here](/assets/CV_Sarmiento_Barbieri.pdf).